calliope-project/calliope/doc/index.rst

 Main features:

-* Generic technology definition allows modeling any mix of production, storage and consumption
+* Generic technology definition allows modelling any mix of production, storage and consumption
 * Resolved in space: define locations with individual resource potentials
 * Resolved in time: read time series with arbitrary resolution
 * Model specification in an easy-to-read and machine-processable YAML format